MaZeeT/TowerDefence/README.md

 # Tower_Defense_Game
-This is my submission of the "Computer Science Project" course exam project from RUC (Roskilde University).
+This is my group submission of the "Computer Science Project" course exam project from RUC (Roskilde University).
 A description of the course can be found in CourseDescription.pdf

+We build a simple tower defense game in Unity with VR controlles.